FumiyaKohzu/ReadmeEditor/meta-rvgpu_Readme.md

 Receiver side (agl-demo-platform)
 ```
-$export XDG_RUNTIME_DIR=/run/user/1001
+$ export XDG_RUNTIME_DIR=/run/user/1001
-$rvgpu-renderer -b 1280x720@0,0 -p 55667 &
+$ rvgpu-renderer -b 1280x720@0,0 -p 55667 &
 ```
 Sender side (agl-image-weston)
 ```
-$rvgpu-proxy -s 1280x720@0,0 -n 192.168.0.130:55667 &
+$ rvgpu-proxy -s 1280x720@0,0 -n 192.168.0.130:55667 &
-$export LD_LIBRARY_PATH=/usr/lib/mesa-virtio
+$ export LD_LIBRARY_PATH=/usr/lib/mesa-virtio
-$weston --backend drm-backend.so --tty=2 --seat=seat_virtual -i 0 &
+$ weston --backend drm-backend.so --tty=2 --seat=seat_virtual -i 0 &
 ```
 After executing these steps, the weston screen launched in agl-image-weston will be transferred and displayed on the agl-demo-platform via rvgpu-proxy and rvgpu-renderer.
-You can then launch graphical applications such as `$glmark2-es2-wayland` to verify that everything is working properly.
+You can then launch graphical applications such as `$ glmark2-es2-wayland` to verify that everything is working properly.